 - After you’ve uninstalled the driver click the “Scan for new hardware” icon.

 - After the scan is completed the default drivers should be installed.

-Software such as BitDefender comes with its own Firewall, and sometimes it can cause problems, so you might want to turn it off.
-BitDefender has Block Internet Connection Sharing option in its advanced settings, so in order to resolve this issue it’s highly recommended that you turn it off.
+Software such as BitDefender come with their own Firewall, and sometimes it can cause problems, so you might want to turn it off.
+BitDefender has Block Internet Connection Sharing option in its advanced settings, so in order to resolve this issue, it’s highly recommended that you turn it off.

 That’s about it, if you have any comments, questions or suggestions, just let us know in the comments below.

 Editor’s Note: This post was originally published in January 2016 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.

 RELATED STORIES YOU NEED TO CHECK OUT:

 - Fix: ‘Your Internet Security Settings Prevented’ in Windows 10, 8.1